digitalbricklayer/techteapotcom/content/posts/tracking-live-network-cables.md

 So, I don't know how to track live network cables.
 I have a suspicion that it can't be done.
 If you know how, please put this poor sap out of his misery. :)

-<strong>Update September 2014</strong>: you can tone a live network cable if you use anÂ asymmetric toner.
-AnÂ asymmetric toner produces tones well above those used by network traffic so does not interfere with it.
+<strong>Update September 2014</strong>: you can tone a live network cable if you use an asymmetric toner.
+An asymmetric toner produces tones well above those used by network traffic so does not interfere with it.